 11. Exercise.
 Jog, bike, lift weights, walk, or do some other aerobic activity for 30 minutes at least three times a week and you’ll feel increases in energy, well-being, and confidence and you’ll release pent up stress in your body.
 It’s especially powerful to exercise with Jesus!

 12. Verbalize your feelings to a safe person.
 At least once a day, process the events of your day and share your feelings with a caring listener.
-This is one of the most things you can do for your mental health.
+This is one of the most important things you can do for your mental health.
 We need one another in the body of Christ.

 13. Re-prioritize your schedule.
 Left unchecked, anxiety feeds on itself by leading you to become helter-skelter in thought and activity.
 It’s good to take a step back, review your priorities, make a to do list, and focus on them one at a time.
 Become unhurried.
 This relates to Sabbath mentioned above.